-In this course you're asked to write a research paper, and this guide provides you with the tools you need.
+In this course you will be asked to write a research paper or annotated bibliography, and this guide provides you with the tools you need.
 Be sure to use the links from this page (or others on our website) to access databases and other resources; they identify you as a Trent student so you can access licensed material provided by the library.

 Use the tabs across the top to navigate your way through this guide.